The Git Commit History

 Amending a Commit

-option it is possible to modify the
+Using the --amend option it is possible to modify the

 last commit.
 If there are staged changes, only the commit message is